 By choosing a unique venue, you’ll attract more readers to your event.
 Plus, the setting will be a great backdrop for photos and promotional materials.
 If you need help arranging for catering or renting A/V gear, just call up the Concierge service to customize your booking.
 They’ll deliver what you need directly to the venue.

 Does your book take place in a far-off civilization or have a secret society that your readers will want to be part of?
 Pass out “membership cards” that grant your reader access to a secret club or identify them as card-carrying residents of another planet.
 If the card can grant them access to a members-only website or app, that’s even better!
 They will feel part of the world you’ve created, bringing them closer to you, your novel, and its characters.
 It’s a smart, cool, and effective loyalty builder!

 4. Record a live stream or podcast

-As audiobooks become more popular — not to mention narrative podcasts, such as Welcome to Night Vale — some of your fans may prefer to listen to your book rather than read it.
-By turning your event into a live podcast recording, you’ll reach fans who aren’t interested in having their book signed, but still want to hear what you have to say on their favorite podcast app.
+Audiobooks have become more popular — not to mention the rise of narrative podcasts, such as Welcome to Night Vale.
+So remember: some of your fans may prefer to listen to your book rather than read it.
+By turning your event into a live podcast recording, you’ll reach fans who aren’t interested in having their book signed but still want to hear what you have to say on their favorite podcast app.

 5. Don’t sign books — stamp them

 Some authors love book signings, while others simply don’t have the stamina to sign hundreds of books in a row.
-Avoid straining your writing hand by using a custom stamp instead of an autograph.
-Not only can you add a creative image or design to your signature, but it’ll give you more time to engage with your readers face-to-face — and maybe take a few selfies.
+Avoid straining your writing hand by using a custom signature stamp instead of an autograph.
+Add a creative image or design to your signature to make it truly one-of-a-kind.
+It’ll give you more time to engage with your readers face-to-face — and maybe more opportunities to take a few selfies.